top of page

 For the psychological issues, we have increasing access to support.

-Men’s circles, for example, with men around your age.
-These are places where you can be met in your struggles.
-Here, you can share whatever your challenges are in life and give yourself the experience of not being the only one.
+Men’s circles, for example, with men around your age, are places where you can be met in your struggles.
+Here, you can share whatever challenges you face in life and experience not being the only one.

 Find workshops or support focused on bodywork to reconnect with your changing body and renew your relationship with it.

-Carve out time for yourself to contemplate, to welcome the feelings of powerlessness and hopelessness that can come up when coping with the limiting thoughts you have about your life.
+Carve out time for yourself to contemplate.
+Welcome the feelings of powerlessness and hopelessness that can arise when coping with limiting thoughts about your life.

-Take the time to uncover the longings beneath the surface and see which direction you can give your life to have those needs met.
+Take the time to uncover the longings beneath the surface and see which direction you can give your life to meet those needs.

 Talk about it with your partner and see what emerges in your relationship.
-Discuss this with friends and find out how they can support.
+Discuss this with friends and find out how they can support you.

 Conclusion

 Men change around 50.
 Something shifts in the body, the mind, and the deeper layers of identity.
-Not for every man in the same way, but many feel the pull into a new phase.
+Not every man experiences this in the same way, but many feel the pull into a new phase.
 You can resist it or numb it, yet the transition keeps calling.

 This is not a failure.